sjoerdvandommelen/id5415/collections/_id5415/1-2-assignment.md

 Once you log into Bucket, the dashboard shows an empty page with a form to create a Thing.

 Following the phrasing of the Internet of Things, we've adopted this terminology to represent any physical or virtual entity that connect to the Internet and generate data.
+Thus, the 'Thing' that we create on Bucket is the 'digital twin' of the physical device, i.e. a virtual representation that contain data about the physical device.

+TODO drawing of the physiscal Thing and its digital twin on Bucket.

 Let's create a Thing for our Raspberry Pi, this little computer as part of the prototyping kit.
 Type in a name and a description, and select the type 'Raspberry Pi'.